-Vendors can find training on:
+Industry partners can find training on:

-- How to Become a Contractor – includes supplies and services covered by the Schedules program, Schedule solicitations and proposals, and marketing and administering a Schedule contract
+- How to Become a Contractor – includes supplies and services covered by the Schedules program, Schedule solicitations and proposals, and marketing and administering a Schedule contract;

-- Cooperative Purchase Program
+- Cooperative Purchase Program; and

-- Blanket Purchase Agreements
+- Blanket Purchase Agreements.